 Why take so much precaution?
-COVID-19 is a respiratory illness that is spread when an infected person coughs or sneezes through respiratory droplets.
+COVID-19 is a respiratory illness that is spread through respiratory droplets when an infected person coughs or sneezes.
 Having a fever, cough and shortness of breath while infected with COVID-19 are the most common symptoms.
-You may be contagious to others before developing symptoms, which is why staying home now and limiting exposure to ANYONE else is the safest course of action.
-This virus has spread globally from its origin in Wuhan, China.
+You may be contagious to others before developing symptoms, which is why limiting exposure is the safest course of action.
 The virus can lead to a community spread in your neighborhood.
-A cluster are people who have been infected with the virus in an identifiable area, including those who are asymptomatic.
-The best way to avoid catching or spreading the virus is by staying home.
+A cluster is a group of people who have been infected with the virus in an identifiable area, including those who are asymptomatic.

-Tip #1- Clean your hands often with soap and warm water for 20 seconds long.
-Wash your hands after coughing, sneezing, and blowing your nose.
+Tip #1- Clean your hands often with soap and warm water for 20 seconds at a time.
 After being out in public, immediately wash your hands once you get home.

 Tip #2- Carry hand sanitizer with you just in case you do not have access to running water and soap.
 The hand sanitizer must have at least 70% alcohol in it.

 Tip #3- Wear a mask and gloves when out in public and avoid touching your face.
 For more information, go to this link: “How to Prepare”.